Umbria’s Green Valleys From the Pilgrimage Town of Assisi

 • Umbria’s Green Valleys

-This is cycling on quiet country roads among the colourful fields, with a beautiful backdrop of hills covered with silver-green olive groves and fertile vineyards.
-Umbria has been praised for its pure beauty since Roman times, because of its greenness, many lakes, rivers, refreshing springs, mountain streams and waterfalls.
+Nothing is better than cycling on quiet, country roads with views of rolling hills decorated with silver-green olive groves and fertile vineyards.
+Umbria has been praised for its unmistakable beauty since Roman times because of its colorful fields and sparkling bodies of water.

-This not-too-strenuous cycle tour since it take place mainly in the valley with only a few rolling parts will bring you to lively, medieval villages and towns of the green valley 'Valle Umbra', such as Assisi, Spello, Foligno, Spoleto, Bevagna and Perugia.
-Thanks to the reduced daily distances you will have enough time to visit these towns.
+This not-too-strenuous cycle tour will take you through the valley, with only a few rolling hills, to lively medieval villages and towns of the green valley “Valle Umbra”, such as Asisi, Spello, Foligno, Spoleto, Bevagna, and Perugia.

-The tour starts and finishes close to Assisi, which rises on a mountainous branch of the Monte Subasio, and its highest point, where the castle is located, is 505m.
-This beautiful pilgrimage town with its narrow alleys, cosy squares and many medieval monuments will make an unforgettable impression.
+The tour starts and finishes near Assisi, which rises on a mountainous branch of the Monte Subasio.
+The castle is located at the highest point, at 505 m, overlooking the beautiful pilgrimage town.
+Be sure that you walk these narrow alleys, cozy squares, and many medieval monuments for an unforgettable experience.

-On the first day the scenic route winds its way through the fertile valley till Campello sul Clitunno, famous for its refreshing springs, immersed in an enchanting oasis of peace.
-The second day you will make a short circular tour among olive groves to Spoleto, so you will have enough time to visit this interesting town, full of life, with many squares, lovely little streets and a lot of sights to visit, such as the Duomo with the frescoes of the Florentine painter Filippo Lippi, the Roman Theatre and the medieval bridge and aqueduct Ponte delle Torri.
+On the first day of the tour, you will ride a scenic route through the fertile valley until you reach Campello sil Clitunno, famous for its refreshing springs immersed in an enchanting oasis of peace.
+On the second day, you’ll make a short circular tour among olive groves to Spoleto, where you will have ample time to experience this lively town and see the Duomo with frescoes of Filippo Lippi– a Florentine painter– along with the Roman Theater, the medieval bridge, and aqueduct Ponte delle Torri.

-The second part of the tour will bring you to Torgiano and Perugia, the capital of the province, with its solemn Renaissance palaces, museums, impressive churches and tightly winding shopping streets.
-A short ride along the quiet country roads of the valley will bring you back to Assisi, which you will already see from afar.
+The second part of the tour will bring you to Torgiano and Perugia, the capital of the provence.
+Here, you may visit Renaissance palaces, museums, churches, and stroll the winding shopping streets.
+A short ride along the tranquil country roads of the valley will bring you back to Assisi.

 Note: In the beginning weeks of July, Spoleto holds its music festival ‘dei due mondi’ and booking your tour during the festival will incur a supplemental fee due to increased hotel rates.